Chicago Insurance Lawyers: Fighting Wrongful Claim Denials & Bad Faith

 - Theft insurance claims

 You may have a claim against the insurance policy of an individual or company that caused your loss.
-A claim against the insurance policy of another individual or company is known as a “third-party claim.”
+A claim against another individual’s or company’s insurance policy is known as a “third-party claim.”
 Examples of insurance policy claims against another party’s policy include:

 - Claim for injuries due to an auto collision

-- Falling at a home or place of business
+- Falling at a home or a place of business

 - Damage to your property due to another’s negligence